gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>
 <br/>
-Covering the depths and details of ReSTIR would make for a blog post of its own, so suffice to say that the approach chosen here, unsurprisingly, aims at minimizing the number of rays being cast.
+Covering the depths and details of ReSTIR would make for a post of its own, so suffice to say that the approach chosen here, unsurprisingly, aims at minimizing the number of rays being cast.

 A cool trick for this was proposed by the folks over at [Traverse Research](https://blog.traverseresearch.nl/dynamic-diffuse-global-illumination-b56dc0525a0a).
-They pointed out that blablabla ao and use this property not against the lighting directly but as a mechanism to compare and weight the validity of combining various reservoirs.
+They pointed out that one could simply retrieve an AO mask (short for "Ambient Occlusion") from the initial ray trace.
+This mask wouldn't be applied to the lighting directly, as is usually the case with AO, but rather used for weighting the validity of combining reservoirs.
-If the reservoirs' AO matches closely, the probability of combining them increases, otherwise, it is reduced.
+If the reservoirs' AO values match closely, the probability of combining them increases, otherwise, it is reduced.
-This greatly improves the preservation of contact shadows and details, at no additional ray tracing cost. :slightly_smiling_face:
+This greatly improves preservation of contact shadows and details, at no additional ray tracing cost. :slightly_smiling_face:

-Finally, we finish up with some simple spatiotemporal denoising.
+Finally, the image is cleaned up using some standard spatiotemporal denoising.
 The denoiser itself is fairly simple (and fast); use temporal reprojection when possible, fall back to spatial filtering when not.
 The number of accumulated temporal samples is stored in the alpha channel and is used to "fade away" the amount of spatial filtering as history becomes more reliable.